Tell me, besides the fly rod, what do you think is the most pivotal fishing gear? Yes, you guessed it right! It’s your best fly reel!

 - It could have been lighter

 The Sage fly reels provide a pleasurable fishing experience because of their top-notch quality.
 But I would have liked the Sage Spectrum C Fly Fishing Reel to be a bit lighter.

 8. Cheeky Fishing PreLoad Fly Reel – Best under $100

 Spooling up your reels with lines takes time.
 How about a pre-spooled fly reel, ready to go fishing?

-The Cheeky PreLoad reel comes with 20lbs backing, fly line, leader, and a case for the spool.
+The Cheeky PreLoad reel comes with 20 lbs backing, a fly line, a leader, and a case for the spool.
 The drag is powerful enough to catch some big fish.
 Also, the reels come from a CNC machine so that you can be sure of their strength and longevity.

 And don’t worry, the line included in the package is up to the standards of the Cheeky brand.
 It is abrasion-resistant and low-friction.
 It’s not often that we see the quality in something that we get for free.

 But I cannot say the same for the leader.
-It was a bit too soft and broke after a few uses.
+It was a bit too soft.
+Overall it’s a good fly reel.